 A team desiring to enter League play shall send an authorized Team Representative to attend the League's meetings and shall meet all the requirements set forth herein.
 A new team may only join and become a member of the League at the time of the League meetings prior to the commencement of each playing season.

-The last date to register a team in ASL for the fall season of soccer shall be set annually by the Executive Committee.
+The last date to register a team in FUSAAL for the fall season of soccer shall be set annually by the Executive Committee.

-No less than two (2) weeks prior to the beginning of the fall season and the spring season, ASL will hold mandatory preseason Rules and Conduct meetings to review League operating procedures and rules, as well as disciplinary standards to be applied.
+No less than two (2) weeks prior to the beginning of the fall season and the spring season, FUSAAL will hold mandatory preseason Rules and Conduct meetings to review League operating procedures and rules, as well as disciplinary standards to be applied.
 Every team registered must have a representative attend this meeting, although such representative does not have to be the designated Team Representative.
 In any case, such team representative shall be responsible for passing all information received at this meeting to his team members.

-Every player shall be registered on a properly completed registration form designated by ASL.
+Every player shall be registered on a properly completed registration form designated by FUSAAL.
 Registration forms must be signed by both the registering player and the Team Representative.
-Following the completion and acceptance of the ASL registration form, the team representative will be issued a player pass for the registering player.
+Following the completion and acceptance of the FUSAAL registration form, the team representative will be issued a player pass for the registering player.
 Team affiliation will be designated on the validation label supplied with the player pass.
-A player pass without a current validation label or without a team name on the label is not a valid pass and will not be accepted for admission to ASL or NMSSA sanctioned games.
+A player pass without a current validation label or without a team name on the label is not a valid pass and will not be accepted for admission to FUSAAL or NMSSA sanctioned games.

 Player registration must be completed prior to a player participating in any League-sanctioned activity.
 Registration includes submission of a completed and signed registration form, production of a player pass, and payment of individual player registration fees.

-A player may register during any standard ASL registration session or published office hours and be eligible to compete in the next game on the team with which the player is registered.
+A player may register during any standard FUSAAL registration session or published office hours and be eligible to compete in the next game on the team with which the player is registered.

 The registration fee should accompany the registration form.
 The registration fees shall be set annually by the Executive Committee.